qforge-dev/torque/packages/torque-eval/README.md

 ### `compareDatasets(options)`

 Same options as `scoreDataset`, but you pass both `datasetA` and `datasetB`.
 Add `concurrency` to limit how many pairwise comparisons run in parallel (defaults to `1`).
 Rows are paired by `meta.metadata.id` (falls back to the seed or a custom extractor).
 Returns `{ comparisons, totals, preferred }` where `totals` contains `{ A, B, tie }`.

+Optional helpers:

+- `showProgress: true` or a custom `progressRenderer` (e.g., `PairwiseEvaluationRenderer`) to render a live dashboard and celebratory summary.
+- `onProgress(progress)` for custom integrations/metrics.
+- `outputPath` to persist the entire result object as prettified JSON.

 ## Customizing prompts